alanensastegui/subsights-marketing-site/lib/blog/content/the-expert-teammate.md

 ## The Takeaway
 Flowchart bots react.
 Generic AI improvises.
 Brittle custom builds ossify.

 The Subsights Expert Teammate listens between the lines, executes your playbook with a dependable workflow, and drives measurable results.
-If you’re serious about turning your website into a revenue engine, don’t ship another chatbot.
-Build your Expert Teammate with [Subsights](https://www.subsights.com).
+If you're serious about turning your website into a revenue engine, don't ship another chatbot.
+Build your Expert Teammate with [Subsights](https://www.subsights.com/demo).